 Maid of Honor Checklist

-Wednesday, October 5th, 2016 Wedding IDEAS, INSPIRATION AND INSIDER TIPS
+February 18th, 2022 Wedding IDEAS, INSPIRATION AND INSIDER TIPS

-What are the responsibilities of a Maid of Honor?
+What Exactly Is a Maid of Honor?

-List of Maid of Honor Responsibilites
+List of Maid of Honor Duties

 We will go through the different events leading up to a wedding that will be a big portion of your maid of honor duties.
 You should be willing to help and plan each of the events, and most of all, keep your bride organized and stress-free during these times!